sanserguz/Projects/index.md

   Courses as part of graduate coursework at Boğaziçi University.

 ### ESC 587 - Systems and Sustainability (2020 Spring)
 **Title:** What’s land got to do with it?
-Exploring the potential of land- based carbon mitigation strategies in Turkey **Instructor:** Prof. Ali Kerem Saysel
+Exploring the potential of land- based carbon mitigation strategies in Turkey<br>
+**Instructor:** Prof. Ali Kerem Saysel
 **Project Description:**